Juniors (current and rising)

 - Personal involvement in community and campus affairs

 Applications are available online and are usually due in mid-September.

 The Barry Goldwater Scholarship is awarded to outstanding sophomore and junior students (minimum 3.0 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually PhD) and research-oriented careers in their STEM field.

 The scholarship is open to US citizens, permanent residents, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, US nationals.

 Students who are awarded the scholarship will receive up to $7,500 a year for the remaining year(s) of undergraduate study.

-* University of Rochester nomination is required for this scholarship and only four nominees will be selected.
+* University of Rochester nomination is required for this scholarship and four nominees will be chosen by a faculty committee.
+A fifth nominee is allowed if one or more of the nominees is a transfer student.
 Selection will be made on the basis of:

 - A research essay

 Prospective Applicant Form (PAF) and Fellowships Preliminary Application (FPQ) by the specified fall deadlines to enter campus nomination process.
 The Goldwater Scholarship Program also requires completion of an official Goldwater application and research essay (see campus timeline for details and links).

 A complete, revised draft of the official application (including research essay) is due in December for the campus nomination process.
 Nominees are selected in early January, after fall term grades are posted.